-The Act requires specific disclosure when a committee pays an individual for their appearance in a ballot measure advertisement.
+The Act requires specific disclosure when a committee pays an individual for his or her their appearance in a ballot measure advertisement.
 The committee must file a Paid Spokesperson Report (Form 511) and include a disclosure on the ad in the following situations:

-- \$5,000 payment to individual in ad: The committee makes expenditures totaling \$5,000 or more to an individual for their appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure. - Any payment to individual in ad portraying a professional (e.g., nurse, doctor, firefighter, scientist, engineer, lawyer, etc.): The committee makes expenditures of any amount to an individual for their appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure that states or suggests that the individual is a member of an occupation that requires licensure, certification, or other specialized, documented training to engage in that occupation.
+- \$5,000 payment to individual in ad: The committee makes expenditures totaling \$5,000 or more to an individual for his or her their appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure. - Any payment to individual in ad portraying a professional (e.g., nurse, doctor, firefighter, scientist, engineer, lawyer, etc.): The committee makes expenditures of any amount to an individual for his or her their appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure that states or suggests that the individual is a member of an occupation that requires licensure, certification, or other specialized, documented training to engage in that occupation.